deinsum/sc22-artifact/README.md

 ## Submission Summary

 The submission describes Deinsum, a Python-based framework for automatically optimizing and executing in distributed-memory machines multilinear algebra kernels expressed in Einstein notation (einsum).
-Deinsum is evaluated on 10 different kernels and its performance is compared with [Cyclops Tensor Framework's (CTF)](https://github.com/cyclops-community/ctf) on CPU (Fig. 5), and GPU (paper Fig.6).
+Deinsum is evaluated on 10 different kernels and its performance is compared with [Cyclops Tensor Framework's (CTF)](https://github.com/cyclops-community/ctf) on CPU, and GPU.

+[figures/fig3.pdf](Deinsum and CTF CPU runtimes on up to 512 nodes.
+Deinsum’s computation time is also shown as part of the total runtime.)

+[figures/gpu.pdf](Deinsum and CTF GPU runtimes on up to 512 nodes.
+Deinsum’s runtime with input data resident in global GPU memory is also shown as part of the total runtime.)

 ## Hardware Requirements

 ### Submission Testing Setup

 The benchmarks shown on the paper were ran on the [Piz Daint supercomputer](https://www.cscs.ch/computers/piz-daint/) using 1-512 Cray XC50 compute nodes.
-Each Cray XC50 compute node has a 12-core Intel E5-2690 v3 CPU @ 2.6Ghz, an Nvidia P100 GPU with 16GB of memory, and 64GB of main memory.
+Each Cray XC50 compute node has a 12-core Intel E5-2690 v3 CPU @ 2.6Ghz, an NVIDIA P100 GPU with 16GB of memory, and 64GB of main memory.
 The nodes are connected through a Cray Aries network using a Dragonfly topology.

 ### Compatibility

 Both Deinsum and CTF use MPI.
 Therefore, any cluster supporting MPI should be compatible network-wise.
 Although the network topology should influence performance, it should not affect reproducibility of the results in a qualitative manner.
 All CPU architectures should in principle work (the provided scripts may need to be significantly adjusted), but the results are only reproducible with Intel CPUs.
-Only Nvidia GPU architectures can be used to both test functionality and reproducibility.
-There are also constraints on the exact Nvidia GPU architectures supported (see TODO).
-However, any P100 or newer GPU with at least 16GB of memory should work.
+Only NVIDIA GPU architectures can be used to both test functionality and reproducibility.

 <table align="center">
   <tr>